adsavia/Hubitat-DoNS/README.md

 ##### Linux Server side:
 - As root clone this repo to a working directory (I used the PI's home directory).
 - from a terminal, cd to the directory and run "npm install".
 This should install all the necessary components.
+- if planning on using services requiring authorization (google/smtps) then edit the "eml_config.js" file and replace the placeholder entries with real ones.
 - see if it runs via "node app.js"
 - If so then you can you can add that to startup OR if using systemd see this: https://github.com/adsavia/Hubitat-DoNS/tree/master/DoNetStuff/misc/systemd